StarRocks/starrocks/docs/reference/System_variable.md

 * sql_dialect

   The SQL dialect that is used.
 For example, you can run the `set sql_dialect = 'trino';` command to set the SQL dialect to Trino, so you can use Trino-specific SQL syntax and functions in your queries.

+* io_tasks_per_scan_operator

+  The number of io tasks issued by a scan operator simutaneously.
+Increase this value when accessing remote storage system like HDFS/S3 if latency is high.
+However the higher this value, the more memory consumption.

+  The value is an interger.
+Default value: 4.